Manchester Magnate Nick Steiert Invades Deansgate

 A hoard of budding businesspeople assembled at Lock 91 in the Deansgate area of Manchester City Centre, to hear how Steiert transformed a passion for partying and thirst for travel into a prosperous business venture and to heed his advice on how to make their own transition into the competitive business domain.

-A product of Leeds’ ever-burgeoning student population, Steiert completed a Law degree at the University of Leeds, with a view to beginning a career in the legal sector; in a twist of fate, he shelved his intentions to seek a career as a Lawyer, instead forming Invasion Camp Group alongside Lee McAteer, whom he met during his studies.
+A product of Leeds’ ever-burgeoning student population, Steiert completed a Law degree at the University of Leeds, with a view to beginning a career in the legal sector; in a twist of fate, he shelved his intentions to seek a career as a Lawyer, rather forming Invasion Camp Group alongside Lee McAteer, whom he met during his studies.